Nikon W300 vs Olympus E-M1 III

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the W300 and the E-M1 III are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the E-M1 III followed on from the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the W300 and E-M1 III can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Olympus E-M1 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon W300 or the Olympus E-M1 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.